Ghasak/nvim/README.md

 ## UNDERSTANDING THE COLOR

-In `nvim-lua` configurations there are basically three layers that control the `color` of each `group`
-- `group` colors are the one defined for specific action in `nvim` such as: digit, tab, normal, background ..etc.
+In `nvim-lua` configurations there are basically three layers that control the `color` of each `group`. `group` colors are the one defined for specific action in `nvim` such as: digit, tab, normal, background ..etc.
 These layers are:
-A. Default Layer (this will be native to the color-scheme that you select. (mostly the tree-sitter parser colors are included)
+- A. Default Layer (this will be native to the color-scheme that you select.
+  (mostly the tree-sitter parser colors are included)
-B. Tree-Sitter Color-Groups which used once you install the `nvim-treesitter`
+- B. Tree-Sitter Color-Groups which used once you install the `nvim-treesitter`
-C. Component of the `plugins` that alter the colors (e.g., statuline, bufferline, nvim-tree and lsp configurations)
+- C. Component of the `plugins` that alter the colors (e.g., statuline, bufferline, nvim-tree and lsp configurations)
-D. The user custom individual colors defined.
+- D. The user custom individual colors defined.

-configurations : to change the color, you need to consider to which level you want to alter the color,
+Configurations : to change the color, you need to consider to which level you want to alter the color,

 ## VIM EVENTS